Documents to download

 On 2 February 2023, the Government published an implementation strategy and consultation on reforming children’s social care in England: Stable Homes, Built on Love.

-The strategy is based on, and forms the Government’s response to, three independent reports published in 2022:
+The strategy is based on, and formed the Government’s response to, three independent reports published in 2022:

 Government proposals for “whole system reform”

-• After two years, the Government will focus on “embedding reform everywhere.”
-It will scale up the approaches tested and bring forward new legislation, subject to parliamentary time.
+- After two years, the Government will focus on “embedding reform everywhere.”

 ‘Families First for Children Pathfinder’